oldtrinket/soa-pyp/README.md

 4 sep 2023 -- i took the knowledge 1 assessment and scored 100%. i also earned a badge.

 5 sept 2023 -- my teacher seemed to be happy with my submission of my guessing game v5.

+6 sept 2023 -- we have studied function today.